ayu0308/password-generator/README.md

 3. Click the "Generate Password" button to generate a random password.
 4. Click the "Copy to Clipboard" button to copy the generated password.

+##Deplyment
+-The Weather App is deployed and can be accessed https://weatherapp-by-ayush.netlify.app/.